Sri Muktsar Sahib: Gurudwaras

 Located around 200 meters east of Gurudwara Tibbi Sahib, is the Gurudwara Rakabsar Sahib, where, according to Sikh chronicles, the stirrup, or rakab in Punjabi, of Guru Gobind Singh's horse snapped.

 Another gurudwara associated with Guru Gobind Singh in Sri Muktsar Sahib is Gurudwara Sri Datansar Sahib, where he killed a Muslim enemy, when he was attacked while brushing his teeth with a datan, a traditional Indian toothbrush.

 Gurudwara Taran Taran Sahib, located on Sri Muktsar Sahib-Bathinda road, is also associated with Guru Gobind Singh, where he halted while moving towards Rupana, after winning the battle of Sri Muktsar Sahib.

 Hindu temples

 The city has Hindu temples, the prominent ones include Durga Mandir, Shiv Mandir and Mahadev Mandir.

 Mosque

 The city has a historical mosque called Jamia Masjid.
 Also known as Angooran wali maseet, it was built in November 1894 by Nawab Maulvi Razav Ali Mian Badruddin Shah.
 It features minarets and domes.

 Church

 Little Flower Catholic Church in Adarsh Nagar.

 Jain temple

-Digamber Jain temple in Rambara Bazaar.
+Digamber Jain temple is located in Rambara Bazaar.